 G:

-The director's comment was posted on the official website of the work, 'I'm really happy that it will be released here in Japan, a place that has given me a lot of inspiration.'
-At the talk event mentioned above, Studio Ghibli's work and 'Future Boy Conan' were mentioned as the animations that influenced him, and 'Kaze no Tabi Bito', 'INSIDE', and 'Wanda and the Colossus' were mentioned in the game.
-What is exciting about Japanese works for the director?
+The official website of the film includes a comment from the director saying, 'I am truly happy that the film will be released in Japan, a place that has inspired me so much.'
+At the talk event mentioned above, you mentioned Studio Ghibli's works and 'Future Boy Conan' as anime that influenced you, and games such as 'Journey,' 'INSIDE,' and 'Shadow of the Colossus.'
+What is it about Japanese works that inspires you as a director?

 Gintz: